 Welcome to the ultimate information guide on lab created diamonds.

-If you’re looking for the best place to buy these stones check here our reviews for top retailers, and if you want a crash course on how to buy diamonds check this out.
+If you’re searching for the best place to purchase these stones, check out our reviews of the top retailers.
+If you need a definitive guide on how to buy diamonds, we also have it.

-Here are our thoughts on (and the truth about) lab diamonds.
+Here’s our take on (and the truth about) lab diamonds.

-And with all the different names bouncing around the industry, it can be difficult to know exactly what you’re looking at.
+With so many different names circulating in the industry, it can be challenging to determine exactly what you’re dealing with.

 • Lab diamonds